Coronavirus Information Centre

 A collection of resources and links for community nurses and allied health professionals.

-The QNI is bringing together resources related to Covid-19 for community nurses and allied health professionals.
+Resources related to Covid-19 for community nurses and allied health professionals.

 QNI Rapid Training plans